nosarthur/nosarthur.github.io/_drafts/cython.md

 1. prototype with Matlab/octave
 2. if speed is of concern, rewrite with C/C++, possibly calling out the Fortran LAPACK library

-At that time (~2007), Numpy was quite buggy comparing to Matlab so it wasn't my choice.
+At that time (~2007), Numpy was buggy compared to Matlab so it wasn't my choice.

 For example, there is a nice quantum optics library called [QuTiP](http://qutip.org).